How Do Digital Advertising Auctions Impact Product Prices?

-In words, posted prices are higher in the bidding equilibrium than in the independent managed campaign equilibrium.
-Since total welfare and total consumer surplus are both decreasing, total welfare and consumer surplus are both higher under the managed campaign.
-Proposition \ref{prop:comparison} shows that allowing the platform to run an independent managed campaign can create a more competitive environment relative to data-augmented bidding; the threat of poaching is larger, and the competition for on-platform consumers dominates.
+Using the same argument as before, $p_B \le p_I$.
+As total welfare and total consumer surplus decrease in $p$, the welfare comparative statics follow. \end{proof}

+Proposition \ref{prop:comparison_appendix} shows that allowing the platform to run an independent managed campaign can create a more competitive environment relative to data-augmented bidding; the threat of poaching is larger, and the competition for on-platform consumers dominates.

 To interpret the condition that $F^{J-1}$ is convex, note that $F^{J-1}$ represents the cumulative distribution function of the maximum of $J-1$ values drawn from $F$.
 For large enough $J$, this cumulative distribution function is convex under relatively weak conditions.
 Indeed, if the density $f$ is such that $f'/f$ is bounded below, then there always exists a $J$ large enough such that $F^{J-1}$ is convex.